tshepang/blog/content/I am a very jealous person.md

     most popular container orchestration system, and is among the hottest of new software projects, while having lots of momentum.
 -   [Grafana] is also written in Go, and not Rust.
-It produces the most pretty graphs I\'ve seen yet, and is very featureful, and boasts hundreds of contributers.
+It produces the most pretty graphs I've seen yet, and is very featureful, and boasts hundreds of contributers.
 -   Markdown is a far more popular light-weight markup language than the far more advanced [reStructuredText].
-It\'s particularly sad when it\'s not used where it\'s needed most\... documenting large projects ([example]).
+It's particularly sad when it's not used where it's needed most... documenting large projects ([example]).

   [Kurbenetes]: https://github.com/kubernetes/kubernetes